Nicole Issa, PsyD

 Meet Dr. Nicole Issa

-I am a licensed clinical psychologist and the Founder of PVD Psychological Associates.
-I am licensed in Rhode Island, New York and Massachusetts and offer online therapy to individuals residing in all three of these states, in addition to my in-person practice in Rhode Island.
-I have advanced training in psychodynamic therapy and I provide individual, couples, and family therapy to college students, adolescents and adults.
+I am the Founder of PVD Psychological Associates and a licensed clinical psychologist in Rhode Island, New York and Massachusetts.
+I offer online therapy to individuals residing in all three of these states, in addition to my in-person practice in Rhode Island.
+I have advanced training in psychodynamic therapy and provide individual therapy to college students, adolescents and adults.
 My areas of specialization and interest include: women’s issues, depression, anxiety, stress management, and working with LGBTQIA-identified individuals and family members.
 I practice primarily from a relational-dynamic perspective, though I also incorporate techniques from cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and narrative approaches to address and tailor treatment to the unique and individual needs of each client.

 In my work as a therapist, I focus on understanding early experiences and how psychological well-being can be fostered through relationships.
 I believe change and healing come through relationships: our relationships with ourselves, as well as our relationships with others.
 I view therapy as a collaborative process that allows both therapist and client to grow and change.

 In addition to my psychotherapy practice work, I dedicate much of my free time to social justice and advocacy work.
-I am a Board Member of the Rhode Island Psychological Association (RIPA).
-I also Chair the Sexual Orientation and Gender Diversity Committee of the RIPA.
+I am the Treasurer of the Rhode Island Psychological Association (RIPA).
+I previously Chaired the Sexual Orientation and Gender Diversity Committee of the RIPA and am a member of the Social Justice and Public Policy Committee.
 Previously, I served as a committee member on the American Psychological Association’s Policy and Advocacy Committee via Division 44, The Society for the Psychological Study of Lesbian, Gay, Bisexual, and Transgender issues.
-Lastly, from 2012-2016, I served as the Co-Chair of the Massachusetts Disaster Response Network and provided Psychological First Aid after the Boston Marathon Bombings and volunteered at the Marathon for several years after which allowed me the opportunity to work with local and state emergency teams, the American Red Cross, and the Boston Athletic Association to help relief workers and survivors of natural disasters and other such traumatic events.
+Lastly, from 2012-2016, I served as the Co-Chair of the Massachusetts Disaster Response Network.
+I provided Psychological First Aid after the Boston Marathon Bombings and volunteered at the Marathon for several years following, which allowed me the opportunity to work with local emergency teams, the American Red Cross, and the Boston Athletic Association to help relief workers and survivors of natural disasters and other such traumatic events.